 Chapbooks were highly popular in the18th-19th centuries.
 A chapbook was seen as street literature and a chapman was a seller of chapbooks.
 They were used to publish popular or folk literature, almanacks, children’s stories, folk tales, ballads, political prospectuses, poetry and religious tracts.

 Each book has been co-created during live evening events by a range of artists, writers and thinkers, who come together to share work around a theme.
 The work performed or shown on the night becomes the content for the next book.
-The first event was in London, the second will be in rural Somerset and the third will be in coastal Essex.
+The first event was in Crystal Palace, London, the second in Wellington, Somerset, the third in Colchester, Essex and the fourth in Margate, Kent.